Alerts

 Keeping up with homework

-• Work with your children to determine a set time for them to do homework.
+• Work with your child to determine a set time for them to do homework.
 Remember that many kids function better with a bit of free time immediately after school, so a later homework time might be a better choice.

 • Don’t hover, but be available for guidance with instructions, and check to make sure the work is complete.
 Don’t forget to add praise for a job well done.